 The City follows the guidelines established by the provincial government and uses a property assessment process to ensure that all property owners with similar properties pay similar property taxes.

 What are my property tax dollars used for?

-The municipal portion of property taxes retained by the City (approximately 57%) are used to fund the wide variety of core services residents rely on every day, including police and fire protection, transit, roadway maintenance, utility services and waste disposal.
-Approximately 37% of the total property tax collected is billed and then remitted to the Province on behalf of the Public and Separate School Boards; 6% is allocated for the Public Library Board.
+The municipal portion of property taxes retained by the City are used to fund the wide variety of core services residents rely on every day, including police and fire protection, transit, roadway maintenance, utility services and waste disposal.
+The City bills for and collects the education property tax and remits all of it to the Province on behalf of the Public and Separate School Boards.
+Library tax is billed and collected and allocated for the Public Library Board.

-To view your portion of municipal tax and how it was distributed in 2020 to key civic services in Saskatoon, slowly enter your street address first, and then your unit number in the easy-to-use online Property Assessment & Tax Tool.
-Please note: the 2021 Budget figures will be updated in the tax tool in May 2021.
+To view your portion of municipal tax and how it was distributed in 2022 to key civic services in Saskatoon, slowly enter your street address first, and then your unit number in the easy-to-use online Property Assessment & Tax Tool.

 How is Education tax determined?

 The City is provincially legislated to bill and collect education property tax, and will continue to do so.
 The Province of Saskatchewan sets the mill rates for education property tax for all public school divisions.
 The Saskatoon separate school division set their own mill rates and adopted the provincial mill rates.
 The City does not keep education property tax for use in providing City services.

 Can I appeal any portion of my property tax?

 Only your assessment can be appealed during the Customer Review Period, not your property taxes.
 The Board of Revision ensures that your assessment is fair and equitable.
 If you appeal your assessment and the Board makes a change, the decision changes the property assessment value in the year of assessment only and cannot be made retroactive to previous years.